 1. Discussion

-This discussion aims at two major issues:
+This discussion aims at following major issues:

-To further refine the architecture for Fused Location .
+To further refine the architecture for Fused Location Server.

+To further refine the interfaces for the Fused Location Server

-To the SEAL LM.
+To clarify the main differences between FLS and SEAL LM.

-To define the interaction between FLS and SEAL LM.
+To define and clarify the interaction modes between FLS and SEAL LM.

 1.1 The Fused Location Fuction and the Core Location Services

 In the current standalone architecture discussed in solution#1 (as illustrated in Figure 1), the Fused Location Fuction(FLF) is within the positioning and location fusion realm, basically this function provides the basic positioning functions.
-Based on the requested Location QoS, the Fused Location Fuction provides the requested location information towards the application server and the interface to UE - only to the target UE for location and positioning functions.
+Based on the requested Location QoS and other request parameters, the Fused Location Fuction provides the requested location information towards the application server and the interface to UE - only to the target UE for location and positioning functions.

 Figure 1.
 The current Fused Location Function in the TR